Birth Control: What Type Is Right for You?

-With typical use, most hormonal birth control is about 90% effective.
-But if you make sure to use it correctly all the time, it prevents pregnancy over 99% of the time.
-The implant is about 99% effective too.
+With typical use, hormonal birth control is about 90% effective.
+But if used correctly all the time, it prevents pregnancy over 99% of the time.
+The implant is also about 99% effective.

-Ask your doctor how long you should use another form of birth control until the pill takes effect.
+If you decide to take a birth control pill, ask your doctor how long you should use another form of birth control until the pill takes effect.

 Barrier Birth Control

-Just like the name suggests, these create a barrier to keep sperm from reaching an egg.
+As the name suggests, these create a barrier to keep sperm from reaching an egg.
 You can get most of them at a pharmacy with no prescription.

-Male condomsare a reliable and cheap way of preventing pregnancy.
+Male condomsare reliable and cheap.
 Latex condoms are a good choice.
 They're durable and may be more effective against sexually transmitted diseases (STDs) than “natural” or “lambskin” condoms.

 The sponge is another non-prescription option.
 It's a small piece of foam, treated with spermicide, that you place high up in your vagina.
 It's between 68% and 84% effective.
 You can also use spermicides -- gels, creams, and foams -- with other birth control or on their own.
-Alone, spermicides are about 70% effective.
+Alone, they're about 70% effective.

 A few options -- like the diaphragm, cervical cap, and cervical shield -- are available only by prescription.
 They're rubber or silicone barriers that you place far up in your vagina.
 They're about 90% effective in preventing pregnancy.